knoguchi/grafana-dash/README.md

 ./grafana-dash.py --dump "My Dashboard"

 # edit the datasource
-./update-datasource.jq --arg old "old datasource" --arg new "new datasource" < my_dashboard.json > new_my_dashboard.json
+jq -Mf ./update-datasource.jq --arg old "old datasource" --arg new "new datasource" < my_dashboard.json > new_my_dashboard.json

 # check if the result is desirable
 ./grafana-dash.py --diff new_my_dashboard.json